BOAScripts/en-BE/README.md

 ./en-BE/install-en-be.sh --help
 ```

 This project defines an English locale with Belgian regional formats.
-Its goal is inclusion in glibc so distributions can offer `en_BE.UTF-8` directly.
-This covers distributions that enumerate glibc locales, such as Arch, and gives installers such as Debian's `localechooser` a valid locale for the combination of English and Belgium.
-Without it, users must select another territory or assemble equivalent Belgian formatting through `LC_*` overrides.
+Its long-term goal is inclusion in glibc so Linux distributions can generate and offer `en_BE.UTF-8` as a normal locale, without requiring users to assemble equivalent `LC_*` overrides themselves.

 The included Bash script installs and configures the locale locally on Arch-based, Debian-based, and RHEL-based systems while it is not yet available upstream.